-Refer to the section "Using xfsdump and xfsrestore to Copy Filesystems" on page 78 for information on using the standard input and standard output capabilities of xfsdump and xfsrestore to pipe data between filesystems or across the network.
+For information on using the standard input and standard output capabilities of xfsdump and xfsrestore to pipe data between filesystems or across the network, see "Using xfsdump and xfsrestore to Copy Filesystems" on page 65.

-Reusing Tapes with xfsdump
+Reusing Tapes

 When you use a new tape as the media object of a dump session, xfsdump begins writing dump data at the beginning of the tape without prompting.
 If the tape already has dump data on it, xfsdump begins writing data after the last dump stream, again without prompting.